Hlynrkjaer/DreamR/mooc.fi- Cyber Security Base by F-Secure/Maybe some words-mistake/Part ONE - Introduction to Cyber Security/README.md

-There is will be pictures (as screenshots) about potential mistake in words.
+There will be pictures (as screenshots) about potential mistake in words.

  And small description about this screenshots places